-Among reported cases, the observed age distribution is unusual and different from seasonal influenza, being skewed towards younger age groups [14-16].
+Among reported cases, the observed age distribution is unusual and different from seasonal influenza, being skewed towards younger age groups [17].
 There is a marked underrepresentation of infections in people over 65 years of age, who made up only 2% of the initial reported cases.
 In Europe, the reported cases tend to be young: median age being 25 years in those who acquired the infection during travel, and 13 years in those domestically infected.
-Nearly 80% of all cases are in individuals under 30 years of age [14-17] (Figure 3).
+Nearly 80% of all cases are individuals under 30 years of age [17-20] (Figure 3).

-Figure 3: Distribution by age and gender of individual case reports of influenza A(H1N1)v infection, 28 EU/EEA countries, from 19 April-22 September 2009 (n=9813)
+Figure 3: Distribution by age and gender of individual case reports of 2009 pandemic influenza A(H1N1) infection, 28 EU/EEA countries, 19 April-22 September 2009 (n = 9 813)

-2.1.2 Prior Immunity
+2.1.2 Prior immunity

-Broadly speaking, males and females are equally affected [18].
-However, the age pattern is more than could be explained by initial case findings focusing on returning travellers in the 20-29-year-old age group and secondary spread in schools [15].
-There are consistent serological laboratory results indicating that older people are less affected due to some enduring immunological memory of an earlier influenza A(H1N1) infection with a similar phenotype [19].
+Broadly speaking, males and females are equally affected (Figure 3) [21].
+However, the distribution by age group varies widely [18].
+There are consistent serological laboratory results indicating that older people are less affected due to some enduring immunological memory of an earlier influenza A(H1N1) infection with a similar phenotype [22],[16].

-In Finland, a retrospective seroprevalence analysis of more than 1000 serum specimens collected in 2005 has been carried out to determine the presence and level of cross-reactive anti-pandemic 2009 H1N1 virus-specific antibodies.
-Haemagglutination inhibition (HI) analysis revealed that 15-20% of individuals born from 1930-1944 have detectable anti-pandemic H1N1 virus-specific antibodies.
-The prevalence of antibodies is higher in older generations and individuals born from 1920-1929 and from 1909-1919 show 57% and 96% seroprevalence, respectively.
-It is noteworthy that in the oldest generations (born from 1909-1929), approximately 50% of the seropositive individuals have relatively high cross-reactive antibody levels (HI titer $\geq$ 40).
-These data indicate that infections caused by the Spanish flu and its descendant viruses are likely to have given immunity against the present influenza A(H1N1)v virus.
-This is supported by the epidemiological findings in Europe and elsewhere (Figure 3) from all around the world that individuals presently older than 65 years of age are underrepresented among those who have contracted the pandemic 2009 virus\.
+In Finland, a retrospective seroprevalence analysis of more than 1000 serum specimens collected in 2005 has been carried out to determine the presence and level of cross-reactive antibodies against 2009 pandemic influenza A(H1N1) virus.
+Haemagglutination inhibition (HI) analysis revealed that 15-20% of individuals born 1930-1944 have detectable antibodies against the 2009 pandemic influenza A(H1N1) virus.
+The prevalence of antibodies is higher in older generations and individuals born 1920-1929 and 1909-1919 show 57% and 96% seroprevalence, respectively.
+It is noteworthy that in the oldest generations (born 1909-1929), approximately 50% of the seropositive individuals have relatively high cross-reactive antibody levels (HI titre \geq 40).
+These data indicate that infections caused by the Spanish flu and its descendant viruses are likely to have given immunity against the current pandemic virus.
+This is supported by the epidemiological findings in Europe (Figure 3) and elsewhere around the world that individuals presently older than 65 years of age are underrepresented among those who have contracted the pandemic 2009 virus.